 The trust generally pays distributions of its net investment income along with any excess capital on each distribution date to unitholders of record as of the preceding record date.
 The record and distribution dates are shown in the "Essential Information."
 An investor becomes a unitholder of record on the settlement date of the unit purchase (generally three business days following the purchase date).
 You may elect to either reinvest your distribution proceeds in additional units of the trust (as described below) or receive distributions in cash.
 In some cases, the trust might pay a special distribution if it holds an excessive amount of cash pending distribution.
 For example, this could happen as a result of a merger or similar transaction involving a company whose stock is in the trust portfolio.

 In addition, the trust will generally make required distributions or distributions to avoid the imposition of tax at the end of each year because it is structured as a "regulated investment company" for federal tax purposes.

-The issuers in the trust's portfolio make dividend payments at various times during the year.
-When the trust receives dividends from issuers, the trustee credits the dividends to the trust's accounts.
-Because the trust does not necessarily receive dividends or income payments from the issuers at a constant rate throughout the year, the trust's income distributions to unitholders will fluctuate.
-The amount of your distributions will also vary from time to time as companies change their dividends, securities are liquidated from the portfolio or trust expenses change.
+The issuers in the trust's portfolio make dividend payments and/or other income distributions at various times during the year.
+When the trust receives dividends and/or other income distributions from issuers, the trustee credits such payments to the trust's accounts.
+Because the trust does not necessarily receive income distributions from the issuers at a constant rate throughout the year, the trust's income distributions to unitholders will fluctuate.
+The amount of your distributions will also vary from time to time as companies change their dividends and/or other income distributions, securities are liquidated from the portfolio or trust expenses change.